rough-stuff/rough-notation/README.md

 #### brackets
 Value could be a string or an array of strings, each string being one of these values: **left, right, top, bottom**.
 When drawing a bracket, this configures which side(s) of the element to bracket.
 Default value is `right`.

+#### rtl
+By default annotations are drawn from left to right.
+To start with right to left, set this property to `true`.

 ## Annotation Object

 When you call the `annotate` function, you get back an annotation object, which has the following methods: